Winter Theme

-A winter theme offers many opportunities to learn math and science concepts.
+A winter theme offers many opportunities for children to learn math and science concepts.
 Snow days are a novelty here on the west coast of Canada, so when they do happen we are all very excited!

 Winter theme math activities

-After playing with the idea of symmetry with real objects, cut out mittens (tracer here) and place the same stickers on each mitten. kindergarten math activity
+After playing with the idea of symmetry with real objects, cut out mittens (tracer here) and place the same stickers on each mitten.

 Review ordinal numbers